-The entities listed above are referenced in this policy given the involvement of 3T materials in their businesses.
+The entities listed in the table on the preceding page are referenced in this policy given the involvement of 3T materials in their businesses.
 However, as: (1) the origins of materials utilised by the above businesses vary from time to time and between businesses; and (2) areas identified as CAHRAs may also be subject to change, the table above should not be considered confirmation that all these businesses are exposed to Conflict Mineral risk.
 Where such a risk is relevant to a business, they are required to comply with the principles described below.